2023 Faculty Climate Survey

 Mentoring and Advocacy

-• As a part of the Belonging at Yale initiative, all schools and/or academic units update their annual five-year action plans to improve their local climate to enhance diversity, equity, inclusion, and belonging (DEIB) for all faculty.
-Updates to these plans reflect what each school learns from the survey results, focusing on areas for improvement found in the survey.
+• All schools and/or academic units developed plans to improve their local climate for faculty.
+Updates to these plans reflected what each school learned from the survey results, focusing on areas for improvement found in the survey.

-• The Provost’s Office and Deans will assist schools and departments in strengthening their mentoring plans and building programs that support academic collaboration within and across disciplines.
+• The Provost’s Office and Deans have assisted schools and departments in strengthening their mentoring plans and building programs that support academic collaboration within and across disciplines.

-• With the support of the Provost’s and President’s Offices, Deans will organize community building activities and events within academic units and across academic fields and demographics.
+• With the support of the Provost’s and President’s Offices, Deans have organized community building activities and events within academic units and across academic fields and demographics.